Get your free photography lesson plan

 It usually appears as lines in red, green, blue, or combinations of all those colors.

-It can be reduced by stopping down the lenses.
-This chromatic aberration shows more in fast-aperture lenses than the slower ones.
+Stopping down the lenses can reduce it.
+This chromatic aberration is more prominent in fast-aperture lenses than in slower ones.

-If you want to further explore, we also recommend this video by Edmund Optics:
+If you want to explore further, we also recommend this video by Edmund Optics:

 2. Transverse Aberration

-Transverse aberration happens when the different wavelength is focused in different positions.
+Transverse aberration happens when different wavelengths are focused in different positions.

-Transverse chromatic aberration usually only appears in the corners of the image and in the high-contrast areas.
+Transverse chromatic aberration usually only appears in the image’s corners and the high-contrast areas.
 Unlike longitudinal (axial) chromatic aberration, transverse chromatic aberration never shows up in the center of the image.

 It appears more in low-quality lenses, fisheyes, and wide-angle lenses.
 It cannot be reduced by stopping down the lenses.
 You need to fix it in the post-production process.

-The two types of chromatic aberration may occur at the same time, even though they have different characteristics.
+The two types of chromatic aberration may occur simultaneously, even though they have different characteristics.

-This is because most lenses can have both longitudinal and lateral chromatic aberration problems.
+This is because most lenses can have longitudinal and lateral chromatic aberration problems.

-If you get both chromatic aberrations, you will need to put in extra work to reduce them.
-You can stop down the lenses first to reduce the longitudinal chromatic aberration and then get rid of the lateral chromatic aberration later on in the post-production process.
+If you get both chromatic aberrations, you will need to do extra work to reduce them.
+You can stop down the lenses first to reduce the longitudinal chromatic aberration and then get rid of the lateral chromatic aberration later in the post-production process.

 Chromatic aberration often appears in thin, colorful lines along the edges of objects where high contrast of dark and light colors appears.

 Another form of chromatic aberration is a form of halo around the object.
-It can be a colorful halo or just a light halo with no vivid color.
+It can be a colorful or light halo with no vivid color.

 Why Does Chromatic Aberration Occur?